juliofmendes/Youtube-Subtitle-Downloader/README.md

 ## Changelog

-##### V1.8 - Implementado a criação automática para `Legendas`,`[Videos]`,`Playlist` caso elas não exista.
-Adicionado o salvamento inteligente para as pastas [Videos] e Playlist, criando uma pasta interna com o ID do link.
-Restruturado o codigo para funcionar com duas funções, `verificar_link(link_url)` e `download_subtitle(link_url)`.
+##### V1.8 - Implemented automatic creation for `Legendas`,`[Videos]`,`Playlist` if they do not exist.
+Added smart saving for the [Videos] and Playlist folders, creating an internal folder with the link ID.
+Restructured the code to work with two functions, `verificar_link(link_url)` e `download_subtitle(link_url)`.

   <details>
-  <summary>Versões Antigas</summary>
+  <summary>Previous Versions</summary>

-V1.7 - Implementada seleção automática entre o link de videos da playlist e videos simples para download.
-Agora as legendas salvas na pasta pasta da playlist.
+V1.7 - Implemented automatic selection between the playlist video link and simple videos for download.
+Subtitles are now saved in the playlist folder.

-V1.5 - Estruturada a função para a leitura de Listas do youtube.
-Alterada a extensão de SRT para `VTT`.
-Ajuste na nomeclatura de salvamento `title.[id].ext.vtt`
+V1.5 - Structured the function for reading YouTube lists.
+Changed the SRT extension to `VTT`.
+Adjustment in the naming of saving `title.[id].ext.vtt`.

-V1.3 - Adicionada a função de criar a pasta `legendas`, salva a legenda dentro da pasta.
-Restringido o download das legendas geradas automáticamente.
-Adicionada a possibilidade da liguagem `EN` além da para PT-BR.
-Implementado a nomeclatura para a legenda no formato `nome[id].ling.srt`.
+V1.3 - Added the function of creating the `Legendas` folder, saving the subtitle inside the folder.
+Restricted the download of automatically generated subtitles.
+Added the possibility of the `EN` language in addition to PT-BR.
+Implemented the subtitle naming format `nome[id].ling.srt`.

-V1.0 - Básico e inicial.
-Salva a legenda em `PT-BR` do video na pasta do arquivo.
+V1.0 - Basic and initial.
+Saves the `PT-BR` subtitle of the video in the file folder.
 </details>